ogoigbe12/printf/README.md

 # 0x11.
 C - printf

-printf
+##printf
-Description
+###Description
 The printf function sends formatted output to stdout.
-A custom _printf() for learning purposes was developed by cohort 3 students Samuel Ogoigbe and Uche Joshua.  _printf() function format string is a character string, beginning and ending in its initial shift state, if any.
+A custom _printf() for learning purposes was developed by cohort 3 students Samuel Ogoigbe and Joshua Onwuka.  _printf() function format string is a character string, beginning and ending in its initial shift state, if any.
 These arguments are placed using the percentage '%' operator

 0. Write a function that produces output according to a format.
 	-	c